bazelbuild/bazel-website/users.md

 ### [Sabre](https://www.sabre.com/)

 Sabre is a software and technology company that powers the global travel industry.
-With decades of revolutionary firsts, Sabre's team of experts drive innovation and ingenuity in the industry.
+With decades of revolutionary firsts, Sabre's team of experts drive innovation and ingenuity across the travel ecosystem.
+Sabre is using Bazel with a monorepo for its opinionated build and CI platform.

 ### [Snap](https://www.snap.com/en-US/)